weiquu/taleweaver/README.md

 - Frontend development of libraries
 - Integration frontend with backend servers
 - Full stack development of libraries

+### Final Project

+Joshen Lim - A0214525M

+- Product management, delegation of work and prioritisation of tasks
+- Implementation of branding and ensuring consistency throughout website
+- Mobile-responsive development for stories, landing page, and ‘Create Story’ pages
+- Create Avatar feature, Stripe payment integration, migration to SDXL API, credits and subscription logic and display
+- STePS video

+Jivesh Mohan - A0221768Y

+- Routing of individual stories to unique URLs, only displaying public stories to users
+- Integration of Authentication, Google Auth, email client setup
+- Implementation of notification UI for successful/failed story generation
+- Improve UX of ‘Create Story’ page

+Neo Wei Qing - A0217395X

+- Spearheaded triaging of deployment options, and handling of deployment versions
+- Developed the Likes feature, sorting of results, integration of avatar descriptors into story
+- Implemented logging of story generation details (total count, success, failures) for better
+- Improved visual display of user’s subscription details, and provide better UX options when users run out of credits

+Quan Teng Foong - A0223929X

+- Improved Random Story feature to be independent of GPT API calls
+- Spearheaded Job Queue backend logic to allow background generation of stories
+- Developed display for failed generations and allow user to recreate using saved customisation options
+- Integrated Tanstack React Query to cache fetched stories, significantly reducing egress amounts
+- Parallelised generation of images

+Justin Lim - A0216138J

+- Creation and execution of branding identity and assets
+- UI prototyping and research
+- UX research and reporting
+- Marketing Strategy
+- STEPS marketing collaterals (standee, posters, namecards, stickers)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>